bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

   temporary resulting from a function call/operator (with a non-reference return type) like `s.substr(1, 2)` or `a + b` or integral constant like `42`.
-- If it has an identity and can be moved it's an `xvalue` (because that was considered strange, and `x` is a good identifier for weird things).
+- If it has an identity and can be moved it's an `xvalue` (because that was considered strange, and `x` is a good prefix for weird things).
 A typical `xvalue` is `std::move(a)`.

-The above categories are the principal ones.
+The above categories are the main ones.
 [There are additional ones][value-category-ref] (e.g. `void` has a category with no identity and that can't be moved from), but I'm going to skip over them in this article.

 ## References as function arguments (are lvalues)

+References as function arguments are relevant here because they allow us to bind to arguments depending on their value category.

 There are two types of reference declarations in C++.
 The pre-C++ 11 is called now `lvalue reference` (and uses one `&`), and the new C++ 11 called `rvalue reference` (that looks like `&&`).

-If a function has `lvalue reference` argument, then it accepts an `lvalue`, but not an `rvalue`.
+If a function has `lvalue reference` argument, then it can be called it with an `lvalue`, but not an `rvalue`.

 {% highlight c++ linenos %}
 void fn(X &) { std::cout<< "X &\n"; }